alixhami/taxman/README.md

 The calculation does not consider:
 + Income not taxed at ordinary rate (e.g., Qualified Dividends)
 + Tax Credits
++ Federal Withholding
 + Additional deductions
 + Dependents
-+ Married Filing Separately, Head of Household, and Qualifying Widow(er) filing statuses
++ Qualifying Widow(er) filing status (can be calculated using MFJ)
 + And the rest of the vast abyss of the tax code

-I plan to add some of the above functionality at a later date.
+This is an ongoing project, and I plan to address many of the current limitations as I continue to improve the program.